2ID/RUCD Battlefield circulation

-Soldiers of the 2nd Infantry Division/ROK-U.S. Combined Division, 3d Cavalry Regiment, and the Republic of Korea get a speech from Brig.
-Gen. Robert "Todd" Brown, 2ID/RUCD Deputy Commanding General, at Panmunjom, South Korea, June 27, 2024.
+U.S. Army Staff Sgt.
+Cody Eby, assigned to 3d Cavalry Regiment, conducts radio checks at Panmunjom, South Korea, June 27, 2024.
 The Soldiers conducted a combined training and operations.
 (U.S. Army photo by Staff Sgt.
 Liseth Espinel)

 |Date Taken: